blokks/legacy-docs/docs outline.md

 # Supported browsers

 ## Which browsers are supported?
-You can use Blokks with most modern browsers like Chrome, Edge, Internet Explorer, Firefox, and Safari.
+You can use Blokks with most modern browsers like Chrome, Edge, Internet Explorer, Firefox and Safari.
 We support the two most recent versions of these browsers.

 We test Blokks in all supported browsers, and we'll fix bugs that affect those.
 If you use Blokks on an older or unsupported browser, it doesn't necessarily mean that Blokks won't work, but if it does, there may be [noticeable issues](http://browsers/known-issues).